Developer Guide

 Step 1.
 The user wishes to see whose policy expires soon.

-command to determine the persons whose insurance is going to finish the soonest.
-The Main Window
+Step 2.
+The user executes sort command to determine the persons whose insurance is going to finish the soonest.
+The Main Window will call LogicManager#execute(String s).
+The LogicManager in turn calls AddressBookParser#parseCommand(String s).
+Here the input is matched to SortCommandParser and ParseCommand#execute() is called.

-, no error will be thrown and the sorted list will be shown as normal.
+sort command, for instance sort 2, no error will be thrown and the sorted list will be shown as normal.
 This is because the implementation ignores the arguments.

-instance will be created and returned to display sorted list of Persons to the user.
+Step 4.
+Finally, a CommandResult instance will be created and returned to display sorted list of Persons to the user.

-The following sequence diagram shows how the sort
+The following sequence diagram shows how the sort command works:

 Design considerations

-command should take in a value.
+Aspect: Whether sort command should take in a value.

 - Alternative 1 (current choice):

-command does not take in a value but does not throw an exception if an input is produced.- Pros: Prevents the need for un necessary exceptions that might affect the running of the program
+sortcommand does not take in a value but does not throw an exception if an input is produced.- Pros: Prevents the need for un necessary exceptions that might affect the running of the program

 - Cons: The arguments might be nonsensical, for instance

-could instead be used to provide the 2 most closely expiring profiles.
+sort 2could instead be used to provide the 2 most closely expiring profiles.

 - Alternative 2 :

-command does not take in a value and produces exception if an input is produced- Pros: Prevents nonsensical inputs
+sortcommand does not take in a value and produces exception if an input is produced- Pros: Prevents nonsensical inputs

 - Cons: Lack of functionality as specified for alternative 1.
 There is also a lack of flexibility.